SacredDevKing/blog-learner/README.md

 If you are not login in account - you cant enter to main page

-Similary you cant enter to admin page if you arent admin
+Also you cant enter to admin page if you arent admin

 ## What does the site look like: